AHEsmaeili/IC-Auto/README.md

 ## Introduction
-* IntelliCage is a novel system for conducting automated and long-term behavioral test on behaving rodents.
+* IntelliCage is a modern system for conducting automated and long-term behavioral test on behaving rodents.

 * A processing pipeline of Python packages was utilized to analyze behavioral data obtained in Intellicage.